jackowiak/chartify-backend/README.md

 <hr />

 <div>
   <strong>IMPORTANT!
-This repo is customized code of Spotify's Authentication Flow example app from GitHub.</strong>
+This repo is customized code of Spotify's Authentication Flow example app from GitHub.
+I am not the author of this code.</strong>
 </div>

 <hr />